maryhasan/maryhasan.github.io/index.md

 I am interested in developing efficient machine learning and deep learning algorithms to solve challenging problems in natural language processing and natural language understanding.
 I completed my PhD in computer science at the Worcester Polytechnic Institute in May, 2021.
 My advisors were Professor [Elke Rundensteiner](https://www.wpi.edu/people/faculty/rundenst) and Professor [Emmanuel Agu](https://www.wpi.edu/people/faculty/emmanuel).
 My PhD research has been mainly focused on text classification using Machine Learning, Deep Transfer Learning and Natural Language Processing methods.
+Before that, I received my Master in Computer Science from University of Alberta in Canada.

 My current research focuses on learning from few labeled examples through transfer and semi-supervised learning.